-Being located on the top floor of this high historical building, means impressive views on the canal below, and the city across the rooftops.
-The impressive vaulted ceilings with the original beams and rafts visible, give the room a great sense of space and offered room for a small platform with a sleek, retro-inspired freestanding bathtub.
+Located on the top floor of this high historical building implies impressive views over the canal and the city above its rooftops.
+The impressive vaulted ceilings with original beams and rafts visible, award the room a great sense of space and offer room for a small platform with a sleek, retro-inspired freestanding bathtub.

 Its theme is cleverly implemented in the custom furniture pieces.
-There are two oak, miller chairs from the 1950’s that make up a small seating area.
-The nightstands are original wooden millstones, the legs designed by a local blacksmith.
-Above them the reading lights on the headboard, are repurposed covers of a mangle.
-Suspended from the ceiling is a large millers wheel, studded with cast iron rivets.
+The room offers two oak, miller chairs from the 1950s, providing a small seating area.
+The nightstands are made of original wooden millstones, the legs are designed by a local blacksmith.
+The reading lights on the headboard are repurposed covers from a mangle.
+Suspended from the ceiling, one can observe a large miller’s wheel, studded with cast iron rivets.
 Truly unique is the unusual Cologne gutter visible behind the bed.

-The many wooden accents, combined with the subtle colour scheme, convey a vibe of elegance and craftsmanship.
-In this case a craft that is deeply linked with Dutch culture.
+The many wooden accents in combination with the subtle colour scheme convey a vibe of elegance and craftsmanship.
+The Miller represents a craft that is deeply linked to the Dutch cultural heritage.

-The Airplane Builders room, located on the top floor, oozes the glamour and luxury from when air travel was still only for the lucky few.
-It offers outstanding views of the canal, vaulted ceilings, a custom leather headboard, a shower and a striking full chrome freestanding bath to add to the appeal.
+The Airplane Builder, located in the building’s top floor, oozes the glamour and luxury of times when air travel was still only for the lucky ones.
+The room offers outstanding views over the canal, vaulted ceilings, a custom leather headboard, a rain shower and a striking full chrome freestanding bathtub to add to the appeal.

-Much of the furniture is made with recycled airplane parts, making the comfortable room like a Pandora’s box of delight.
-The bar is an old air inlet from a 1940’s Starfighter jet captured in glass and part of a Pratt and Whitney engine, used in a Fokker F50 turboprop passenger airliner, was sawn in half to create nightstands.
+Much of the furniture is made of recycled airplane parts, making the comfortable room like a Pandora’s box of delight and surprises.
+The bar is an old air inlet from a 1940s Starfighter jet captured in glass and part of a Pratt and Whitney engine, used in a Fokker F50 turboprop passenger airliner, was sawn in half to create nightstands.
 The Rolls Royce turbine blades from the engine of a Fokker F28 Friendship passenger jet were polished and got a second life as bedside reading lights.
-Clothes and other belongings are stored in a wardrobe made with emergency exit doors of the same jet.
+Clothes and other belongings are stored in a wardrobe made of emergency exit doors of the same jet.

 The Aviation Room will offer guests the allure of an exciting industry combined with the luxury and comfort one can expect today.